Pseudo-isotopies and diffeomorphisms of 4-manifolds: Review of Hatcher and Wagoner's Wh2(pi1X) invariant Sigma

 \begin{remark} If $P\cdot D$ were the identity matrix, then the product

 would give an element of $K_2(\pi_1 X)$.
-In the case that it is not, we could deform the 1-parameter family so that it is the identity by adding a trivial pseudo-isotopy corresponding to word $w$ which motivates the above definition.
+In the case that it is not, we could deform the 1-parameter family so that $P\cdot D$ is the identity by adding a trivial pseudo-isotopy corresponding to word the $w$ defined above.
 Indeed by \cite[Chapter IV, Lemma 2.7]{HatcherWagoner} for $n\geq 4$, for every such $w\in W(\pm \pi_1 X)$ there exists a path $f_t$ with handle slides corresponding to $w$, such that $f_t$ is isotopic to the trivial path fixing the end points. \end{remark}